Pwnable.kr - bof

 Source Code Analysis

-The source code is quite straightforward and consist in 2 functions only:
+The source code is quite straightforward and consists of only two functions:

 1 |